Following the death of the regent William Marshall, Stephen Langton, Archbishop of Canterbury

 King Louis VIII of France attacked Poitou, which was English territory, and took the city of La Rochelle.
 The French king also made it clear Gascony would be attacked next.

 Falkes de Breaut was one of a number of nobles that were not happy with the rule of Hubert de Burgh.
 Hostilities increased and Civil War was narrowly averted.
 De Breaut was ordered to hand over Plymouth and Bedford Castle to the Crown but he refused.
 Falkes de Breaut was then found guilty of a trumped up charge of Breach of the Peace.
 Falkes’ brother then seized the judge.
 Henry III’s forces now placed Bedford Castle under siege.

 The Siege of Bedford Castle ended when the castle was captured by Henry’s forces.
 Falkes de Breaut and his brother were excommunicated and exiled.

 The first Franciscan monks arrived in England.

-The Franciscans founded Greyfriars in London.
+The Franciscan monks founded Greyfriars Monastery in London.

-Henry III reached his majority and was given some governmental responsibility but Hugh de Burgh remained influential.
+King Henry III reached his majority and was given some governmental responsibility but Hugh de Burgh remained influential.